What Happens If You Go Over Your Fat Macros (Is This Bad?)

 Gaining Weight

-In addition foods high in trans fat like donuts and cakes are highly palatable, meaning, they taste good and you’ll want to eat more of them.
-In addition these foods are often lacking in fibre, grains and other nutrients that work to keep you fuller for longer.
+These foods are often lacking in fiber, grains, and other nutrients that work to keep you fuller for longer.
 Those two factors combined can lead to overeating on your daily calorie intake, potentially causing weight gain, if it is happening often.

 If you’re gaining weight because of excess fat consumption, this can reverse the benefits of incorporating healthy fats in your diet in the first place.